A science in the shadows

 In a letter published on May 14 by the journal Science, Baric, along with Relman and 16 other scientists, called for a rigorous investigation of the pandemic’s origin: “Theories of accidental release from a lab and [natural] spillover both remain viable.”

 Muller is a recent graduate of Northwestern University’s Medill School of Journalism and a fellow with the Medill Investigative Lab.
+Alice Crites contributed to this report.